sitararamesh/beginners_graphql/README.md

 * Apollo Client - https://github.com/apollographql/apollo-client
 * Graph.cool - GraphQL Backend - https://www.graph.cool/
-* Saphold.io - GraphQL Backend as a Service - https://scaphold.io/
+* Scaphold.io - GraphQL Backend as a Service - https://scaphold.io/

+Graph.cool seems to be more composed than Scaphold as of now.
+They also have a decent documentation on creating GraphQL schemas.
+I'd recommend reading through them, even if you're using GraphQL only on the client-side as it may help you understand the structure of a database better.

 ## Apollo Client Docs

 * http://www.graphql.com/guides/
 * https://www.learnapollo.com/
 * https://dev-blog.apollodata.com/full-stack-react-graphql-tutorial-582ac8d24e3b?_ga=2.20383996.514826324.1499989222-1467687863.1499292889

+I personally used Learn Apollo.
+They have a simple, easy-to-use, and comprehensive tutorial that guides you to build a reactive Pokédex application using an exisiting Pokémon database provided by graph.cool.

 ## Videos